ravi2015t/distributedQueue/README.md

 1. Data is split into chunks and stored as files on disk.
 2. Client readers read the chunks by specifying the offset.
-2. Readers explicitly acknowledge the data that was read.
+3. Readers explicitly acknowledge the data that was read.
+4. Every message is separated by \n End of line.